MayradelvGonzalez/My-App/README.md

 # App
-💖App built with React jS, Materialize css
+💖App built with React jS and Bootstrap